-We noted a matter that we have reported to management of the District in a separate letter dated June 11, 2019.
+We noted certain matters that we reported to management of the District in a separate letter dated June 16, 2020.

 The District's response to the finding identified in our audit is described in the accompanying Management Letter.
-We did not audit the District's response and, accordingly, do not express an opinion on it.
+We did not audit the District's response and accordingly, we express no opinion on it.